one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### Requirements:
   - Core i5 Processor
-      - Core i3 should work too but unconfirmed at this time
+      - Core i3 should work too but unconfirmed at this time (if you try and it works, let me know!)
   - [MrChromebox's coreboot firmware 4.12](https://mrchromebox.tech/#fwscript)
   - [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9)
   - Minimum of a 32GB SSD